abdulrahman-2005/quraniquiz/README.md

-# quraniquiz
+# QuraniQuiz Project

-##This is QuraniQuiz Project, it is meant to be a way to help my brothers in memorizing quran, but i think iit would be helpful for everybody

-> you can here test your memorization about quran itself, or the ayat number surah names and so on
->> comleting the hardest one is very tough though because it includes the longest quran surahs, though with hard work every one can get there

-!you would notice that i'm using python in some parts, but that was just for collecting data and optimizing it
+Welcome to the QuraniQuiz Project!
+This project is designed to assist in memorizing the Quran.
+While it was initially created to help my brothers, it can be beneficial for anyone interested in enhancing their Quranic knowledge.

+## Features

+- **Memorization Testing**: Test your memorization of the Quran, including the specific verses (ayat), surah names, and more.
+- **Difficulty Levels**: Challenge yourself with various difficulty levels.
+The hardest level includes the longest surahs, but with dedication, anyone can master it.

+## Technical Details

+- **Python Utilization**: Python is used in some parts of this project for data collection and optimization.
-//this project is free and open source for body to use
+- **Open Source**: This project is free and open source, available for anyone to use and contribute to.

-***abdulrahman azmy***
+Created by Abdulrahman Azmy.